 It has been the season of ecommerce!

 I’ve been a part of ecomm solution implementations for over a decade in some form or another.
-From being a part of a large Grocery Company’s first-to-market online shopping service launch team, or adding retainer payment processing to a Lawyer’s website, in some form or another processing credit cards and providing products and services online has become more and more of a neccesity for businesses in North America.
+From being a part of a large Grocery Company’s first-to-market online shopping service launch team, or adding retainer payment processing to a Lawyer’s website, in some form or another processing credit cards and providing products and services online has become more and more of a necessity for businesses in North America.
 Every time I’ve worked on an ecommerce development project there have always been things that have come up!
-It’s an ongoing learning experience and embracing the problem solving required has become something I’m passionate about.
+It’s an ongoing learning experience and embracing the problem-solving required has become something I’m passionate about.

 I’ve compiled a list of tips for those of you who are looking to enter the ecommerce space!

 - Usability First!
-Before you spend too much time (and money) on making sure your ecommerce website looks better than any other project you’ve worked on before, make sure you are prioriotizing usability higher than design.
-Yes, your site needs to look great and represent your brand, but if a customer can’t easily find the information they need and make a purchase quickly, the likelihood of it happening are slim to none.
+Before you spend too much time (and money) on making sure your ecommerce website looks better than any other project you’ve worked on before, make sure you are prioritizing usability higher than design.
+Yes, your site needs to look great and represent your brand, but if a customer can’t easily find the information they need and make a purchase quickly, the likelihood of it happening is slim to none.

-- If you are launching a new site, before you hop on to Shopify, investigate a wordpress + woocommerce solution.
-I’ve found that if you have the ability to utilize a developer on an ongoing basis, or someone who can build you a custom solution, projects have been more affordable when built on WP and Woocommerce.
+- If you are launching a new site, before you hop on to Shopify, investigate a WordPress + woocommerce solution.
+I’ve found that if you have the ability to utilize a developer on an ongoing basis or someone who can build you a custom solution, projects have been more affordable when built on WP and Woocommerce.
 I am of course always advocating for WordPress, this doesn’t mean that Shopify doesn’t provide a great experience.
 They are in the business of ecommerce so they know the best way to get a customer into the cart and to check out.

-- Make sure you implement tracking pixels (for both social media and google) to ensure that any of your advertising dollars spent can be tracked properly and you know exactly what paid channels are converting to sales.
+- Make sure you implement tracking pixels (for both social media and google) to ensure that any of your advertising dollars spent can be tracked properly and that you know exactly what paid channels are converting to sales.